bcobo/SIRENA/doc/SIRENAfunctions.rst

     .. cpp:member:: gsl_vector* pulsetemplate

         GSL vector with the pulse template whose energy is going to be added to the library

+    .. cpp:member:: gsl_vector* pulsetemplate_B0

+        GSL vector with the pulse template whose energy is going to be added to the library (without baseline)

     .. cpp:member:: gsl_matrix* covariance